The HACCP system - When should a HACCP system be reviewed?

 In hazard identification, list the hazard's likelihood of occurrence, the duration of illness, and the level of risk of damage as an assessment for illness caused in addition to their proper identification.

 After identifying and analyzing the hazards, control measures needed to control the hazard must be added.
-Each preventive and control measure must then be identified, whether it is a CCP with a YES or NO based on hazard risk assessment
+You must identify each preventive and control measure, whether it's a CCP with a YES or NO based on hazard risk assessment.

 Free Hazard Analysis Template from FoodDocs